jennykayekitchen/jennykayekitchen/README.md

 View my final capstone, a full stack application called [The Junior Tri-Wizard Tournament](https://github.com/jennykayekitchen/tri-wizard-tournament)!

-Next, I will be working on a personal website to showcase the projects I have completed.
+Next, I will be working to convert my front-end project to full stack applications and to deploy them.

 ## 🌱 I’m currently learning ...
 My cohort has finished our instruction on Web API's and now we are starting on our final capstones that will be presented on 5/12/23!